-A sales budget is a tool used by businesses to plan and track their sales activities and revenue.
-It is typically created on a monthly or quarterly basis, and includes detailed information on the expected sales volume, sales prices, sales mix, and expected sales revenue.
+A sales budget is a tool businesses use to plan and track their sales activities and revenue.
+It is typically created monthly or quarterly and includes detailed information on the expected sales volume, prices, mix, and expected sales revenue.

-However, despite all the yearly planning, studies show that sales and marketing teams waste $2 trillion annually on excess sales, lost revenue potential , general, and administrative costs.
+However, despite all the yearly planning, studies show that sales and marketing teams waste $2 trillion annually on excess sales, lost revenue potential, and general and administrative costs.
 Unfortunately, this doesn’t help sales managers justify their budget needs and present their cases to the top management.

-Because we know how overwhelming it can feel to create a comprehensive sales budget from scratch, we have put together this helpful guide on how to plan an effective budget for next year’s LinkedIn lead generation success.
+Because we know how overwhelming it can feel to create a comprehensive sales budget from scratch, we have compiled this helpful guide on planning an effective budget for next year’s LinkedIn lead generation success.

 After reading this post, you will understand:

 Building an effective strategy that keeps your organization growing starts with a plan — and don’t forget the money to run it.
-However, creating a sales budgets isn’t just as easy as adding the expected sales revenue for the year.
-That’s why we’ve prepared a granular approach that breaks down your sales and marketing spend.
+However, creating a sales budget isn’t just as easy as adding the expected sales revenue for the year.
+That’s why we’ve prepared a granular approach that breaks down your sales and marketing spending.